-I once attended a party where a question was playfully put to me: what use would you be in an apocalypse?
+I once attended a party where a question was playfully put to me: of what use would you be in an apocalypse?

 My answer?
 I could make a dingy place more homey.
 I could create some sort of comforting nest amongst the rubble.
 At least that would be my impulse.

 Maybe my fascination with home and homemaking began when I was a kid watching Looney Tunes.
 Remember when the camera would travel into a hole in the wall and therein was a family of mice?
 The scene always stayed with me: the tidy and cozy home with little beds made from empty match boxes and an empty spool of thread for a table.